 The Terranea Trail surrounds most of the coast in the property (and connects with the trail at Pelican Cove).
 This is a high trail affording views of the cliffs and water.

 The resort has a small beach known as Terranea Beach or Terranea Cove.
-To access it, take the Beach Trail (connects with the Terranea Trail).
+To access it, take the Beach Trail (which connects with the Terranea Trail).
 There is a cave at the south end of the beach.
 You are going to see people scrambling around the rocks to reach the cave.
 Once again, this part screams pure Mediterranean charm.

 Most people are fine walking these two trails but I will recommend going a little bit further.
 Go back to the Beach Trail and connect once again with the Terranea Trail.
 Keep going until you connect with the Vanderlip Park Trail.
 This is another high trail with “to die for” views of the coast.
 A friend of mine said a place like this would be a national park in another country.